semiwaker/TTGraph/README.md

 For debug reason, an optional link type check can be added with `link_type!{ #var.#field : #var, ... }`.
 When a transaction is committed, all changes which be checked.
 Panics if a NodeIndex points to the wrong enum variant.

+Link type can also be a group. *If the name of a group and the name of a variant conflicts, it is treated as a group.*

 Feature `debug` is required.
 Otherwise all checks are skipped.

 ```rust